Lyzev/google-location-hider/README.md

 ### GitHub
 Bug reports and suggestions should be made in this repo's [issue tracker](https://github.com/Lyzev/GoogleLocationHider/issues) using the templates provided.
 Please provide as much information as you can to best help us understand your issue and give a better chance of it being resolved.

+## Important
+The idea for this project came from a friend of mine.
+(If he wants to be mentioned in this repo, contact me on Discord).